trywopee-DEV/trywopee-DEV.github.io/README.md

 2. 📊 Check the results
    - Everything should `PASS` this time - no differences found

 Your project is: ready for the *regular checks* of the app stability.
+You can verify by `START TESTING`.

 ## 3. Regression test